SpecialSpicy/Password-Generator/README.md

 # Password-Generator-1.0
-A Simple Password Manager with a Key and encrypted Passwords
+A Simple Password Generator from the Console and also as an exe